catppuccin/github/README.md

 1. Install an extension called `Redefined GitHub`
 2. Right Click on the extension
 3. Go to options/preferences (depends on the browser)
-4. Copy the contents of [catppuccin.css](https://github.com/catppuccin/github/blob/main/catppuccin.css) and paste them into the box below "Custom CSS".
+4. Copy the contents of [catppuccin.css](https://github.com/catppuccin/github/blob/main/catppuccin.css) and paste them into the box below "Custom CSS"

 ## 💝 Thanks to